Food packaging: Oxygen barrier

-The oxygen transmission rate of a gas through the packaging is defined as the amount of oxygen permeating per unit of permeable area and unit of time in a packaging system considering standardized test conditions (23 °C and 1 atm partial pressure difference).
+The oxygen transmission rate of a gas through packaging is defined as the amount of oxygen permeating per unit of permeable area and per unit of time in a packaging system considering standardized test conditions (23 °C and 1 atm. partial pressure difference).
 It is an effective tool to estimate the barrier properties of a certain material.
-The determination of the OTR is usually carried out by means of a steady-state and isostatic method, reported by the ASTM D 3985 or ASTM F 1307, containing respectively standardized protocol for the measurements of the OTR of several kind of packaging.
+The determination of the OTR is usually carried out by means of a steady-state and isostatic method, reported by the ASTM D 3985 or ASTM F 1307, containing respectively standardized protocols for the measurements of the OTR of several kinds of packaging.

-The typical instrumentation consists in a permeation cell composed by two distinct chambers separated by the tested material; one of the chambers is then filled with a carrier gas (e.g., nitrogen), while the other one with oxygen, hence creating the necessary driving force to let the oxygen permeate across the barrier’s material.
+The typical instrumentation consists in a permeation cell composed by two distinct chambers, separated by the tested material; one of the chambers is then filled with a carrier gas (e.g., nitrogen), while the other one with oxygen, hence creating the necessary driving force to let the oxygen permeate across the barrier's material.

 Water vapor barrier

-Concurrently to the oxygen barrier property, the permeability of water vapor through a food packaging system should be minimized to effectively prevent physical and chemical changes connected to an excessive moisture content.The moisture barrier properties of a material can be assessed by measuring the water vapor transmission rate (WVTR), which can be defined as the amount of water vapor per unit of area and unit of time passing through the packaging film.
+Concurrently to the oxygen barrier property, the permeability of water vapor through a food packaging system should be minimized to effectively prevent physical and chemical changes connected to an excessive moisture content.
+The moisture barrier properties of a material can be assessed by measuring the water vapor transmission rate (WVTR), which can be defined as the amount of water vapor per unit of area and unit of time passing through the packaging film.

-The WVTR measurements, like the OTR, adhere to the standards for standardized tests as outlined in the ASTM E96 (standard methods for water vapor transmission of materials).
-An impermeable test dish (such as a stainless steel cup) and a test chamber where temperature and relative humidity (RH) can be adjusted in accordance with the standard specification, make up the basic instrumentation used in such tests.
+The WVTR measurements, like the OTR, adhere to the standards for standardized tests, as outlined in the ASTM E96 (standard methods for water vapor transmission of materials).
+An impermeable test dish (such as a stainless steel cup) and a test chamber, where temperature and relative humidity (RH) can be adjusted in accordance with the standard specification, make up the basic instrumentation used in such tests.

 Other vapors

-Although both oxygen and water vapor represent the most studied permeants in food packaging application, other gases such as carbon dioxide (CO2) and nitrogen (N2) have also great relevance in the preservation of food products.
-In fact, N2 and CO2 have been employed in modified atmosphere packaging (MAP) technology to establish the correct conditions inside the package's headspace to lessen food spoiling.
+Although both oxygen and water vapor represent the most studied permeants in food packaging applications, other gases such as carbon dioxide (CO2) and nitrogen (N2) have also great relevance in the preservation of food products.
+In fact, N2 and CO2 have been employed in modified atmosphere packaging (MAP) technology, to establish the correct conditions inside the package's headspace to lessen food spoiling.

+The role of sealing in food packaging

+In food packaging, sealing plays an important role in ensuring food safety, product preservation, and package integrity.
+Sealing is used to hermetically close bags made of plastic or multilayer materials, such as pouches, trays, or flexible films.
+More employed techniques in food industry include heat sealing, which requires the use of hot air, ultrasound, or induction to generate heat, laser sealing, and cold sealing.

+These processes guarantee a barrier against external agents, such as oxygen, moisture, light, and microorganisms, preventing contamination and extending the product's shelf life.
+The quality of the seal is a critical parameter: a defective seal can lead to the degradation of organoleptic properties and also compromise food safety.
+For this reason, the food industry adopts international quality control standards to assess the integrity of the sealing.